WAEC is not a perfect institution – NPP’s Richard Asante

 He said the Ministry of Education and the Ghana Education Service should collaborate with WAEC to eliminate all forms of examination malpractices since the Council reports to the various educational institutions in the countries that they conduct examinations for.

-He admonished the people who attempt relating the annual examination malpractices especially examination leakages to the free education policy to desist from that “because students sat and wrote examinations under difficult conditions because of COVID-19 and still came out with flying colours where we even beat Nigeria and the other countries who participated in the test.”
+He admonished the people who attempt relating the annual examination malpractices especially examination leakages to the free education policy to desist from that “because students sat and wrote examinations under difficult conditions because of Covid-19 and still came out with flying colors where we even beat Nigeria and the other countries who participated in the test.”

 Meanwhile, WAEC has threatened to file a lawsuit against policy think tank, Africa Education Watch over their recent report which revealed widespread malpractices, violence and chaos on the 2020 WASSCE.